vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 The following components are used in the reference architecture:

-- **Tanzu Kubernetes Grid (TKG)** - Enables creation and lifecycle management of Kubernetes clusters.
+- **[Tanzu Kubernetes Grid Instance (TKG)](https://tanzu.vmware.com/kubernetes-grid)** - A Tanzu Kubernetes Grid instance is a full deployment of Tanzu Kubernetes Grid, including the management cluster, the deployed workload clusters, and the shared and in-cluster services that you configure..

-- **NSX Advanced Load Balancer Enterprise Edition** - Provides layer 4 service type load balancer and layer 7 ingress support.
-NSX Advanced Load Balancer is recommended for vSphere deployments without NSX-T, or which have unique scale requirements.
+- **NSX Advanced Load Balancer** - Tanzu Kubernetes Grid leverages NSX Advanced Load Balancer to provide L4 load balancing for the Tanzu Kubernetes Clusters Control-Plane HA, and L4/L7 ingress to the applications deployed in the Tanzu Kubernetes Clusters.
+Users access the applications by connecting to the Virtual IP address (VIP) of the Virtual Service provisioned by NSX ALB

 - **User-Managed Tanzu Packages:**
   - [**Cert Manager**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-cert-manager.html) - Provides automated certificate management.
 It runs by default in management clusters.